usnistgov/ndn-dpdk/iface/ethface/README.md

 Caveats and limitations:

 * Currently, this only works with RxTable.
-* TAP netif name is unadjustable.
+* TAP netif name is unchangeable.
 * In packet counters, all packets are considered "Interests".
 * This is incompatible with [packet dumper](../../app/pdump).